AnTiDoTe153/Softvision-Travian/README.md

 # Softvision-Test
-This is a test repository
-Please IGNORE
-Thank you, and have a nice day
+This is a test repository.
+Please IGNORE ME.Thank you, and have a nice day